DIY Like an Architect: Designing with Scaled Drawings and Models Simultaneously

 Irene is not relating ground level to top level yet.
 I suggest that she thinks of connecting them spatially — in section.
 The trick is designing with scaled drawings and models simultaneously.

 Rachel is ambitiously incorporating a huge balcony wrapping around the second floor.
 But she has not thought of the structure to support it.
 I point it out.
-It’s all about going back and forth, persuasively mastering every nook and cranny.

 Martin is expanding.
 He is building a larger model.
 I encourage him to mentally walk through the spaces he is designing.